 So, you can manually add category codes to each title you buy, or you can MAP your categories.
 This is basically just the simple process of saying “When I buy, say, a mystery title, automatically tie my store’s Point-of-Sale system’s mystery section code to that title.”
 So if all mystery titles are classified as, for example, MYST in your POS system, you can make that just happen automatically.
 Travel guides automatically mapped to your store’s travel sections, etc. It takes a bit of a time investment upfront but tends to save a ton of time later on.
 Plus, you can always edit the category for a specific title.

 The very first step is to select your Default POS system.
 Any mapping that you do will be connected to that default.
-Click into your Preferences, the tools icon at the top of any Edelweiss+ page.
+Click on your initials or profile picture in the top-right of your screen and select Settings and Preferences.
 Click in Point-of-Sale (POS) and select your POS.

 Next, click into Category Mappings in that same Preferences screen.
 You’ll see a list of BISAC categories with some entry fields:

 To clarify what you’re seeing here, the Description is the list of publisher BISAC categories.
 The E+ Code is just a placeholder code, and whatever you enter into the Export Value field is what will be exported in your orders.
 The Description field you can type in is where you can, if you like, include your store’s section name.
 The only absolutely necessary field here is the Export Value.

 So, for Cooking, for example, you would add whatever code you use for those sorts of books in your store.
 Whether it’s a numeric code, an abbreviation, etc.